 The process of healing the Wounded Self is different for everyone, but here are some of the most common ways:

-AA meetings are especially helpful because they help us connect with a Higher Power (you can think of this Higher Power in religious or non-religious terms), and this Higher Power, in turn, can help us connect with our Wise Self.
+AA meetings are especially helpful because they help us connect with a Higher Power.
+You can think of this Higher Power in religious or non-religious terms.
+And this Higher Power, in turn, can help us connect with our Wise Self.

 Three: Try EFT (Emotional Freedom Technique or Tapping): EFT is a type of self-acupressure that uses finger tapping to release emotional blocks.

 Sometimes we can release emotional pain like anxiety and depression through receiving help from a counselor.
 Sometimes, however, we need some technique that allows us to release pain in a way that doesn’t involve talking to someone else.
-Sometimes talking about the issues that bother us increases our pain.

 You can read more about EFT here.
 (It is a really easy technique to practice on your own, and this site give instructions for doing this.)